bisakhmondal/blog.bisakh/data/blog/Monitoring-with-Datadog-in-Apache-APISIX.md

 ### Custom Configuration

-In default configuration, the plugin expects the dogstatsd service to be available at `127.0.0.1:8125`.
-If you wish to update the config, please update the plugin metadata -
+In the default configuration, the plugin expects the dogstatsd service to be available at `127.0.0.1:8125`.
+If you wish to update the config, please update the plugin metadata:

 #### Metadata Schema